 - If nut butters are your jam, combine them with your favorite veggies for a great snack, such as an apple or banana with peanut butter.

 - Pro Tip: Keep raw veggies easily accessible and in plain view.
 If they're front and center when you open up the fridge and even sliced ahead of time, you're more likely to grab them.

 Tip #2: Drink your vegetables

-Add a handful of spinach or frozen cauliflower.
+- Add a handful of spinach or frozen cauliflower to a smoothie.
 Both make a mild addition that won't overpower the taste.
 Carrots can also be a delicious add-in.

 Tip #3: Add veggies to breakfast